Christ-Mind-Teachings/cmi-wom/_acq/welcome.md

       <dir class="header">The Early Years</dir>
       <div class="description">
         <p>
-          A collection of channeled messages many containing answers to participant questions.
+          Channeled sessions given by <em>Jeshua</em> on many individual subjects, prior to, and during, the years of the channeling of the five core texts.
+This collection of channeled messages often includes answers to participant questions. <em>The Early Years</em>
+          are recently in print for the first time.
         </p>
         <p>
           Get